How to choose the best car insurance is the question. You must confront that crucial query head on in pursuit of your own best interest.

 Total Loss can and should be defined as the following language illustrates:

-The subject vehicle of a claim is declared a total loss when the appraised damage is declared to be rendered “irreparable,” (at least) or when the repair expenditures exceed a pre-determined percentage (i.e., the standard industry average of about 80%, give or take) of the insured value of the vehicle (at most).
+The subject vehicle of a claim is declared a total loss when the appraised damage is declared to be rendered “irreparable,” (at least) or when the repair expenditures exceed a pre-determined percentage (i.e., the standard industry average of about 80 percent, give or take) of the insured value of the vehicle (at most).

 So, how to choose the best car insurance?